aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

 Where next?
 It could be fun to grow this to take the code for a CPython VM subset, like the one in this book (and reciprocally).
-I hope they needn't balloon *too* much.
-Add the parser and a life like Robinson Crusoe's starts to look attainable, if still maybe uninviting.
+I hope they needn't balloon too much.
+Add the parser, and a life like Robinson Crusoe's starts to look attainable, if still maybe uninviting.

 An optimizer's still to be written.
-I can imagine it prototyping a replacement for CPython's peephole optimizer, someday.
+I can imagine one prototyping a replacement for CPython's peephole optimizer, someday.
 And how fast can we compile?
 Faster than I did, that can't be hard.